 The most popular way to send requests is through email or a tool like the Ask Tool.
 Another option is to send customers a message via text/SMS.

 You can use your customers’ comments to understand their experiences better.
 You can also display first-party feedback on your website, which improves the content density of your website pages and helps boost your search engine performance.

 Keep in mind that some sites — Yelp, for example — frown upon businesses asking customers for feedback.
 Other sites (Tripadvisor, for example) are the opposite, even providing free tools for companies to reach out proactively for online reviews.

 As you direct customers to non-Google review websites, ensure that your efforts are in compliance with each individual review site’s guidelines.
 You want to be rewarded, not penalized, for asking for online reviews.

 Stay Engaged with Your Customers

-What Other GMB Features Have Been Disabled?
+What Other GMB Features Were Disabled?

-Google has also disabled GMB’s Q&A feature.
+During the start of the pandemic, Google also disabled GMB’s Q&A feature.